 PROG Holdings, Inc. ("we," "our," "us," the "Company," or "PROG Holdings") is a financial technology holding company that provides leading financial solutions to empower consumers and retailers.
-PROG Holdings has two reportable segments: (i) Progressive Leasing, an e-commerce, app-based, and instore point-of-sale solutions provider; and (ii) Vive Financial ("Vive"), an omnichannel provider of second-look revolving credit products.
+PROG Holdings has two reportable segments: (i) Progressive Leasing, an e-commerce, app-based, and instore point-of-sale lease-to-own solutions provider; and (ii) Vive Financial ("Vive"), an omnichannel provider of second-look revolving credit products.

-Our Progressive Leasing segment provides consumers with lease-purchase solutions through its point-of-sale partner locations and e-commerce website partners in the United States (collectively, "POS partners") in 49 states, the District of Columbia and Puerto Rico.
-It does so by purchasing the merchandise from the POS partners desired by customers and, in turn, leasing that merchandise to the customers through a cancellable lease-to-own transaction.
+Our Progressive Leasing segment provides consumers with lease-purchase solutions through its point-of-sale partner locations and e-commerce website partners in the United States (collectively, "POS partners").
+It does so by purchasing the merchandise desired by customers from the POS partners and, in turn, leasing that merchandise to the customers through a cancellable lease-to-own transaction.
 Progressive Leasing has no stores of its own, but rather offers lease-purchase solutions to the customers of traditional and e-commerce retailers.